-Characteristics of map model Approach Scientific Artistic/sociological Reality Requirement Emphasis Absolute Must be objective Faithful image of reality Manmade Can be subjective or even mental models Communication of message or even functional schema Must be succinct and clear Purpose Expectations General purpose; for reference Proficiency in map reading, analysis and interpretation For customized communication Little map skill but familiarity with subject Examples Ordnance Survey Topographic Map; Geological Maps; Admiralty Charts Thematic maps and business graphics, often depicting results of analysis and synthesis
+APPROACH Characteristics of map model scientific artistic/ sociological reality absolute man-made requirement must be objective can be subjective or even mental models emphasis faithful image of reality communication of message or even functional schema detail can be very complex must be succinct and clear purpose general purpose; for reference for customised communication expectations proficiency in map reading, analysis and interpretation little map skill but familiarity with subject examples Ordnance Survey Topographic Map; Geological Maps; Admirality Charts Thematic maps and business graphics, often depicting results of analysis and synthesis preserve logical and topological relationships.
+The classic map of the London Underground and Howe's cartograms (1970) of the distribution of disease and mortality are cited as extreme but effective examples of the use of artistic licence in the design of maps.